arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/datasheet/datasheet.md

 ## Power Options

 Power can either be supplied via the VIN pin, the barrel jack, or via USB-C® connector.
-If power is supplied via VIN, the ISL854102FRZ buck converter steps the voltage down to 5V.
+If power is supplied via VIN, the ISL854102FRZ buck converter steps the voltage down to 5 V.

 The VUSB, barrel jack connector and VIN pins are connected to the ISL854102FRZ buck converter, with Schottky diodes in place for reverse polarity & overvoltage protection respectively.

-Power via USB supplies about ~4.7V (due to Schottky drop) to the RA4M1 microcontroller.
+Power via USB supplies about ~4.7 V (due to Schottky drop) to the RA4M1 microcontroller.

 ### Power Tree